 The ability of a meter to filter out noise that appears across the signal inputs in the same manner as the desired signal.
 Also known as series mode rejection.

 In an ideal system, the input-out relationship is linear (i.e., straight line).
-Any departure from straight line is expressed as non-linearity.
+Any departure from a straight line is expressed as non-linearity.
 Two methods are used for measurement.
-The “best straight line” approach compromises the end points and situates the line to give the most optimistic answer.
+The “best straight line” approach compromises the endpoints and situates the line to give the most optimistic answer.

 The non-zero output of a device for zero input.

 The difference between two bias currents drawn by the inputs of a differential amplifier.